dmlc/xgboost/doc/jvm/index.rst

 Look up the ``version`` field in `pom.xml <https://github.com/dmlc/xgboost/blob/master/jvm-packages/pom.xml>`_ to get the correct version number.

 The SNAPSHOT JARs are hosted by the XGBoost project.
 Every commit in the ``master`` branch will automatically trigger generation of a new SNAPSHOT JAR.
 You can control how often Maven should upgrade your SNAPSHOT installation by specifying ``updatePolicy``.
 See `here <http://maven.apache.org/pom.html#Repositories>`_ for details.

+You can browse the file listing of the Maven repository at https://s3-us-west-2.amazonaws.com/xgboost-maven-repo/list.html.

 .. note:: Windows not supported by published JARs